wpjwegman/tournament-organizer-system/documents/docs/index.md

 ## Getting Started

-- To learn about setting up your development environment, see [Local Documentation Setup](getting-started/local-documentation-setup.md)
-- For an overview of the system architecture, check out [Architecture Overview](architecture/overview.md)
 - To understand our domain models, visit [Domain Documentation](domains/README.md)

 ## Documentation Structure

 This documentation is organized into several key sections:

-- **Architecture**: System design, components, and data flow
-- **Development**: Setup guides, coding standards, and processes
 - **Domains**: Domain models and business logic
-- **Getting Started**: Quick start guides for new team members

 ## Confidentiality Notice